harish-shivaram/shilly-jekyll/_books/2020-07-06-the-hate-u-give.md

 date: 2020-07-06
 image: /images/blog/3112.jpg
 layout: post
-excerpt: A look into the minds of the victims of racist police brutality, and what sends them over the breaking point
+description: A look into the minds of the victims of racist police brutality, and what sends them over the breaking point
 book: true
 ---